Teachings

 98 البينة Al-Bayyina

-(98) Surah Al-Bayyina: Proof Does Not Unite – It Unmasks Excuses
+(98) Surah Al-Bayyinah: Proof Does Not Unite – It Unmasks Excuses

 Proof Does Not Unite – It Unmasks Excuses

-Al-Bayyina teaches that light does not manufacture unity automatically: it removes the grey zones where the ego hides.
-The proof is upright (qayyima), pure (muṭahhara), and severs the knot of attachment.
+Al-Bayyinah teaches that light does not manufacture unity automatically: it removes the grey zones where the ego hides.
+The proof is upright (qayyimah), pure (muṭahharah), and severs the knot of attachment.
 The test is not intelligence – it is sincerity.

 Read more